 A reader asked: "A friend said not to pay my defaulted debts off but save money towards a deposit for a mortgage - is this a good idea?"
 It's often unwise to rely on friends for debt advice...
 They may be guessing, their situation may have been quite different from yours, or they may be assuming what happened to them years ago is still useful today.
-But they may know nothing about the current … [Read more...]
+And in this case, the friend may know … [Read more...]

 Articles about Mortgages